mallamsiddiq/auto_pdf_generator/README.md

 ## With docker :

-If docker docker compose is installed right inside the app’s root directory kidly run
+If docker and docker-compose is installed right inside the app’s root directory kidly run

 ** docker-compose up